SnowpMakes/go-socketio/README.md

 # socketio

-A copy of github.com/googollee/go-socket.io renamed with defects fixed and updated to 1.4.5 of socket.io.
+A copy of github.com/googollee/go-socket.io with defects fixed and updated to 1.4.5 of socket.io.
 Also works with 1.7.4 and 2.0.3 of Socket.IO client Javascript.

 socketio is an implementation of [socket.io](http://socket.io) in Go (golang).